AutoResearch/autora/README.md

 ### Every public function, class and method has documentation

 We include docstrings for all public functions, classes, and methods.
 These docstrings are meant to give a concise, high-level overview of **why** the function exists, **what** it is trying to do, and what is **important** about the code.
 (Details about **how** the code works are often better placed in detailed comments within the code.)

+Every function, class or method has a one-line **high-level description** which clarifies its intent.

 The **meaning** and **type** of all the input and output parameters should be described.